-To develop the goals, objectives and actions for the master plan, qualitative input (staff, community, and leadership input) and quantitative input (survey, planning documents, and level of service [LOS]) was synthesized and prioritized by the consultants.
-A visioning workshop with District Leadership was held to assist in clarifying and prioritizing the following issues.
+To develop the goals, objectives and actions for the master plan, qualitative input (staff, community, and leadership input) and quantitative input (survey, planning documents and LOS) was synthesized and prioritized by the consultants.
+A visioning workshop with District Leadership was held to assist in clarifying and prioritizing the issues below.